kuangzheng800/kuangzheng800.github.io/_posts/2020-01-16-Boston_Construction_Permits.md

 permit_KDE.w_col.plot(kind = 'hist')
 ```

-Taking a look at the distribution of the integer log declared values in those new contractions.
+Taking a look at the distribution of the integer log declared values in those new constructions.

 <img src="{{ site.url }}{{ site.baseurl }}/images/ParsePermits/output_40_2.png">